Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 }
 ```

 Editor scripts must be seperated into another assembly definitions with only `Editor` in `includePlatforms` field; otherwise, editor scripts will be included during packaging, which results in missing reference errors.

-If the editor scripts are scattered all around the project and you don't want them have their own assembly definitions for each subfolder, you can consider creating assembly definition references (`*.asmref`) pointing to existing assembly definitions instead.
+Note that only in Unity 2018.4 and newer, the referenced assemblies can be optional, which means if there is any measure in the script to deal with missing references, e.g. define symbols, it’s ok to have some of the assemblies in the `references` field not found.

+### Assembly References

+Supported in Unity 2019.2 and newer, assembly references (*.asmref) provides a way to include scripts under the folder into the existing assembly definition in other places, preventing from too many assemblies just because of scattered script folders.

+### Links

+In the detail penal of Package Manager, there are some links to documentation, changelog and licenses.
+So far these links’ targets are hard-coded with some rules and only providing offline files, which means users must have the package installed or existing in Unity cache to open the files.

+#### Documentation

+Package Manager UI will find the documentation folder in the package root with this order:

+- `Documentation~` (special folder name, excluded from importing)
+- `Documentation`

+Then, it will find the entry of the documentation under the folder with this order:

+- `index.md` (case-insensitive)
+- `tableofcontents.md` (case-insensitive)
+- First found `*.md`

+#### Changelog

+Package Manager will find `CHANGELOG.md` in the package root.

+#### Licenses

+Package Manager will find `LICENSE.md` in the package root.

 ### Samples

-You can provide some example codes or example assets, such as demo scenes and prefabs, optionally imported into user's project under the `Assets` folder.
+Supported in Package Manager UI 2.0 and later, You can provide some example codes or example assets, such as demo scenes and prefabs, optionally imported into user's project under the `Assets` folder.
 By design, scenes in pacakges can't be opened under the `Packages` folder since the packages are read-only (unless you import the package from the disk and develop it).

 Add `samples` field in your `package.json`: